-In addition to the disclosure, your site must be compliant with FTC (Federal Trade Commission) regulations.
+In addition to the disclosure, your site must be FTC (Federal Trade Commission) regulation compliant.
 These regulations state you must be open and truthful about relationships and any payments you receive.

 Let us begin.

 What Is The Amazon Affiliate Disclosure?

 The Amazon affiliate disclosure is a declaration that you have an association with Amazon.
 You promote Amazon products on your website to earn a commission.

 When you sign up for the Amazon associates program, you agree to identify yourself as an associate.
 If you do not display this disclosure on your website, Amazon will cancel your account.